P.E. and Sports Premium

-In 2018/19 the school received a grant of £10519.
-This money was used to continue to pay for the additional swimming lessons, specialist football coaching in Key Stage 2, dedicated sports coaches in Year 1 to 6.
+In 2018/19 the school received a grant of £10,519.
+This money was used to continue to pay for the additional swimming lessons, specialist football coaching in Key Stage 2, dedicated sports coaches in Years 1 to 6.

 She is now permanently employed to support sport throughout the school.
 She trains our athletics team, runs netball clubs and coordinates participation in borough sports competitions such as the rugby league, swimming gala and athletics competitions.
-If you have any questions about sports coaching then please get in touch with her.
+If you have any questions about sports coaching then please get in touch with her via the school office.

 Ms Fallon - Sports Coach

 The grant from the government will not exist every year and we feel it is important that the money spent will have a long lasting legacy.
 The building of the school MUGA, the purchase of a minibus and new school resources and the training of a long serving member of staff will benefit the children for many years to come.

 In 2017/18, the school received an additional £14,331.
 The school continued to invest in the sports provision started in previous years including the use of 'All for Sport' coaching in Years 2 to 6 and specialist football coaching.

 Additional investment included:

 - Extension of Swimming lessons to Years 3 and 4, and catch up lessons in Year 6 - £6000.
 This ensures that all children leave All Saints' being able to swim 25 metres unaided

 - The purchase of a minibus to allow children to attend more sporting events such as the cricket festival, netball and football matches and athletics tournaments - £6000 contribution